Ramox7171/RamoxMainPage/README.md

 ![fotopage](https://github.com/user-attachments/assets/1ddff19e-6aca-4f2a-99b4-fd15d375822b)

+## The project is currently hosted on Vercel Free, which may cause some performance issues

 Welcome to my personal corner of the web!
 This website serves as a digital representation of myself as a **Frontend Developer**, showcasing my journey through JavaScript, React, and other web development technologies.